Freaks (1932 film): Release

-Censorship

-In January 1932, MGM held test screenings of the film which proved disastrous: Art director Merrill Pye recalled that "Halfway through the preview, a lot of people got up and ran out.
+In January 1932, MGM held test screenings of the film, which proved disastrous: Art director Merrill Pye recalled that "Halfway through the preview, a lot of people got up and ran out.
 They didn't walk out.
 They ran out."
 Others reportedly became ill, or fainted; one woman who attended the screening threatened to sue MGM, claiming the film had caused her to suffer a miscarriage.
 Due to the extremely unfavorable response, the studio cut the picture down from its original 90-minute running time to just over an hour.
 Much of the sequence of the circus entertainers attacking Cleopatra as she lies under a lightning-struck tree was removed, as well as a sequence showing Hercules being castrated and made into a castrato, a number of comedy sequences, and most of the film's original epilogue, which included Hercules singing in a falsetto (a reference to his castration) with Cleopatra quacking along.
 These excised sequences are considered lost.
 In order to pad the running time after these cuts, a new prologue featuring a carnival barker was added, as was the alternate epilogue featuring the reconciliation of the dwarf lovers.

 The truncated version—now only 64 minutes long—had its premiere at the Fox Criterion in Los Angeles on February 12, 1932.
-It subsequently opened in New York City that summer, premiering on July 8, 1932.
 Regionally, the film attracted controversy upon its theatrical release, and was pulled from screenings in Atlanta.
+MGM's policy at the time was to not release weak or doubtful films in New York until most of the high spots had been played out of town so did not open there until the summer, opening on July 8, 1932 at the Rialto.
 In the United Kingdom, the film was banned by the British censors, and remained as so for more than 30 years before being passed with an X rating in August 1963.

 Box office

-Freaks was a box-office bomb, recording a total loss of $164,000.
-It grossed $289,000 in the United States, and $52,000 internationally.
-Though not a financial success, the film had greater earnings in smaller cities such as Cincinnati, Boston, and Saint Paul than it did in larger metropolitan cities such as Los Angeles or Chicago.
+Freaks was unsuccessful at the box office, grossing $289,000 in the United States, and $52,000 internationally, recording a total loss of $164,000.
+Though not a financial success, the film had astonishingly variable results with greater earnings in smaller cities such as Cincinnati, Boston, and Saint Paul than it did in larger metropolitan cities such as Los Angeles or Chicago.